smlevorse/GitTechTalk/README.md

 >\*Commits are often visualized as nodes in a directed graph.
 Each commit points to one or more commits that typically lead back to the first commit in a repository.
 Visualizing commits this way makes it easy to see how project changes branch out and come together.

+### HEAD

+HEAD is a concept you will see come up frequently when working with Git, especially if you seek out help on sites like StackOverflow.
+To put it simply, HEAD always refers to the newest commit on the current branch.
+People often call it a "pointer to the tip of the current branch."

+HEAD is a [reference](https://git-scm.com/book/en/v2/Git-Internals-Git-References), and there are several other similar refernces, such as MERGE_HEAD that are relvant.
+But HEAD is the most common and it's worth mentioning here.

 ### Push

 Now that your changes have been made and committed to the local repository, you'll want to tell the remote repository about your changes so you can share them with your collaborators.
 This is done through the `push` command: